Robpol86/robpol86.com/docs/posts/2025/2025-09-20-influxdb-downsampling.md

 In this guide I will show you how I've implemented InfluxDB v2 downsampling that plays nicely with Grafana with minimal changes to queries.

-TODO compare query statistics, best of 10 each.

 TODO strings last() ints mean()

 ## Overview

-TODO
+TODO compare query statistics, best of 10 each.

 ## Backend